Engagement and research

 - Behavioral medicine focus: The research supported by CHECK-UP will be rooted in behavioral medicine, drawing upon behavioral and social science that addresses the complex interplay between biological, behavioral, social, and environmental processes, including phenomena that occur both with the organism (e.g., genetics, neurobiology, emotion, perception, cognition) and external to the individual (e.g., environment, social relationships, societal factors, culture, policy).1

 - Application of Social-Ecological Model (SEM): CHECK-UP will promote the integration SEM in its research.
-This model outlines multiple levels of influence on individual, community, and population health and provides and framework for conceptualizing upstream or distal determinants of health.
+This model outlines multiple levels of influence on individual, community, and population health and provides a framework for conceptualizing upstream or distal determinants of health.

 - Public health critical race praxis (PHCR): PHCR is "... a semi-structured process for conducting research that remains attentive to issues of both racial equity and methodological rigor."
 2 It is associated with "fourth-generation" health disparities research, rooted in justice and action to increase health equity and is driven by race consciousness, which requires attention to racial dynamics within the research context as well as the out world, and the role of racism in health inequity.2